JoAnne Nelson, M.Sc.

 University of British Columbia (M.Sc., 1976)

-At the BCGS, responsible for continuing field mapping and related geological studies in northern British Columbia.
-JoAnne’s primary area of expertise is the tectonics and metallogeny of the Cordillera of northern British Columbia, developed over 30 years of detailed field studies throughout the region, from the Rocky Mountains through the inner accreted terranes (Yukon-Tanana, Quesnellia, Stikinia) to the Insular terranes of the coast.
-She has also developed expertise in aspects of the evolution of the BC-Yukon-Alaskan Cordillera as a whole.
-Her current project involves structural and geochonological studies of the Mesozoic porphyry belt of the Golden Triangle.
+JoAnne served a distiinguished 31 year career as a project geologist with the BCGS.
+Her primary area of expertise is the tectonics and metallogeny of the Cordillera of northern British Columbia, developed over 30 years of detailed field studies throughout the region, from the Rocky Mountains through the inner accreted terranes (Yukon-Tanana, Quesnellia, Stikinia) to the Insular terranes of the coast.
+She has also developed expertise in aspects of the tectonic evolution of the BC-Yukon-Alaskan Cordillera as a whole.
+Her most recent project (2013-2017) involved structural and geochronological studies of the Mesozoic porphyry belt of the Golden Triangle.